 George Gracie Jiu-Jitsu

 Full Name: George Gracie

-Nickname: “Gato Ruivo” wich means red cat, a name given because of his tenacity when fighting and of course because of his hair colour.
+Nickname: “Gato Ruivo” which means red cat, a name given because of his tenacity when fighting and of course because of his hair color.

 Lineage: Mitsuyo Maeda > Carlos Gracie > George Gracie

 Favourite Technique/Position: Armlock

 George Gracie Biography

 George Gracie was born in 1911, being the second youngest of the famous Gracie brothers.
 George came from a wealthy and respected family in his native town of Belem do Pará, but as the Gracies fell into a financial crisis with his father, Gastao Senior, losing his business, the family moved to Rio de Janeiro to start a new life and George’s life of luxury ended.

 The Gracie’s were so poor at this point that they had to push the few influences they still had among the wealthy Brazilian families to survive.
 One of the measurements they took was to enroll Helio Gracie and George in a rowing club so they could be taken care of by the nautical association.
 George’s mother knew the president of the club (Clube Nautico do Botafogo) who agreed to receive the pair as part of the free boarding student scholarship the club had on offer, the younger brothers of the Gracie clan moved there where they were fed and bedded.
 George stayed the least amount of time at the club due to Carlos (the eldest brother).
 Carlos took him out of the club to have him instructed in the art of Jiu-Jitsu, the reason being, Carlos was opening his own Gracie Jiu-Jitsu Academy (the very first ever) and wanted his brothers to help in this new project of his.
 The first brothers taken to the Gracie Academy were George, Gastao, and Oswaldo, Helio only joined them at a later stage.